mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 }
 ```

-When I build with Nix, it generates output under a folder called `result`, so I create a `.gitignore` that excludes that folder from source control:
+When I build with Nix, it generates output under a folder called `result`, so I create a file called `.gitignore` that excludes that folder from source control:

 ```bash
 echo 'result' > .gitignore